jostho/gestang/topper/README.txt

 Database
 ----------
-The employee data is persisted in mysql database.
+The employee data is persisted in a database.
+You can choose between mysql or postgresql.
 Setup topper database using the script here - src/main/resources/topper.sql .

 For running tests, an H2 embedded DB is used.
 See the configuration here - src/test/resources/test-topper-datasource.xml .